 Recently my husband and I had lunch there and thoroughly enjoyed the experience.

 The marinara sauce was served separately in a bowl on the side.
-We did request some fresh lemon on the side as well.
-A large plate of light and crispy calamari had both my husband and me in agreement that this was as good a fried calamari as we had ever eaten.
+We did request some fresh lemon as well.
+A large plate of light and crispy calamari had both my husband and me in agreement that this was as good fried calamari as we had ever eaten.
 At $7.95 it is quite a bargain!

-As his main entrée my husband chose Veal Milanese.
-It was described as a Panko crusted Veal Fillets Grilled with Artichoke Butter.
-He got to choose an accompaniment of either grilled potatoes, steak fries, grilled vegetables or garlic mashed potatoes.
+As his main entrée, my husband chose Veal Milanese.
+Along with the panko crusted veal fillets grilled with artichoke butter, he got to select an accompaniment of either roasted potatoes, steak fries, grilled vegetables or garlic mashed potatoes.
 He chose the garlic mashed potatoes as a side dish.

-The Panko crusted veal fillet was crispy and well seasoned.
-Instead of ruining the effect of its crunchy exterior the artichoke butter sauce was served in a dish on the side to be added by the diner at his or her discretion.
+The panko crusted veal fillet was crispy and well seasoned.
+Instead of ruining the effect of its crunchy exterior the artichoke butter sauce was served in a dish on the side to be added by diners at their discretion.

-A basket of garlic bread was brought to the table as an accompaniment to our meal.
+A basket of garlic bread accompanied our meal.
 It was as good as it appeared!

-My choice of an entrée that day was the Artichoke Snapper.
-It was described as a grilled snapper fillet topped with artichoke hearts, roasted peppers & shrimp with lemon butter.
-As a side I chose the grilled mixed vegetables.
+My choice of an entrée that day was the artichoke snapper.
+It was a grilled snapper fillet topped with artichoke hearts, roasted peppers & shrimp with lemon butter.
+As a side, I chose the grilled mixed vegetables.

-The fish was delicious and the vegetables were still crisp tender…just the way I like them!
-I would certainly order that again sometime.
+The fish was delicious, and the vegetables were still crisp tender…just the way I like them!
+I would undoubtedly order that again sometime.

-Their lunch menu is large and menu choices can be made from these general categories:
+The lunch menu is extensive, and menu choices come from these general categories: